haihuynh98/duhocuoe/wp-content/plugins/buttonizer-multifunctional-button/readme.txt

 = Does Buttonizer support right-to-left languages? = Languages can have a different direction of writing and reading?
 While languages such as English are written and read from left to right, other languages might follow the right-to-left style of script.
 Just considering the sheer number of language speakers, it is obvious that Buttonizer could not stay behind and has made sure to reserve the layout of the user interface to support right-to-left languages.

 == Changelog ==

+= 3.2.2 =
+Release date: September 20, 2022

+**Changelog:**
+- Fix: Add a way to delete Google Analytics tracking code (if it was still from an earlier version).

+= 3.2.1 =
+Release date: September 19, 2022

+**Changelog:**
+- Fix: Link to correct page in correct language (if site is multilingual)

 = 3.2.0 =
 Release date: August 23, 2022